d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 Our first step in processing the dataset is to separate out columns corresponding to input versus target values.
-We can selecting columns either by name or via integer-location based indexing (`iloc`).
+We can select columns either by name or via integer-location based indexing (`iloc`).

-You might have noticed that `pandas` replaced all CSV entries with value `NA` with a special "NaN" (*not a number*) value.
+You might have noticed that `pandas` replaced all CSV entries with value `NA` with a special `NaN` (*not a number*) value.
-This can also happen whenever an entry is empty, e.g. "3,,,270000".
+This can also happen whenever an entry is empty, e.g., "3,,,270000".
 These are called *missing values* and they are the "bed bugs" of data science, a persistent menace that you will confront